IamSadik/Counterfeit_Detection_Model/README.md

 🔍 Features
-Multi-class detection (8 capsule types)

-Lightweight and fast model (YOLOv8n or YOLOv8s)
+✅ Multi-Class Detection – Detects 8 distinct capsule classes (authentic + counterfeit across 4 brands)

+⚡ Lightweight Architecture – Powered by YOLOv8n/s for fast inference and low-latency use cases

+📦 Production-Ready – Trained on a clean, curated Roboflow dataset

-Optimized for real-time verification scenarios
+🚀 Real-Time Capable – Optimized for live verification scenarios

-Trained on clean Roboflow-curated dataset

-Ready-to-use for deployment or further fine-tuning
+🔁 Easily Extendable – Fine-tune or scale with minimal setup

 🛠️ Future Enhancements
- Incorporate triplet-loss based verification network
+🔁 Integrate Triplet-Loss Verification Models (e.g., Siamese Network) for one-shot/few-shot learning

- Add Grad-CAM or heatmaps for model explainability
+🧠 Add Grad-CAM / Heatmaps for model interpretability and capsule focus visualization

- Convert into a Flask/Streamlit web app for demo
+🌐 Deploy as a Flask/Streamlit Web App for interactive demos and real-world testing

- Expand dataset to cover more capsule brands
+📈 Expand the dataset to include more capsule brands and variations

 🤝 Contributing
+We welcome contributions!
-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change or add.
+If you're planning major changes, please open an issue first to discuss the scope and approach.
+Pull requests for improvements, bug fixes, or new features are always appreciated!